-This post I want to dedicate to the pressing question of how to live without Word in the Word-filled environment of Academia where Word lurks behind every tree and jumps at you when you’re not paying attention.
+I want to dedicate this post to the pressing question of how to live without MS Word in the Word-filled environment of Academia where Word lurks behind every tree and jumps at you when you’re not paying attention.

 Do you actually enjoy this eternal distraction of a non-working text editor?
 Well, I don’t.
 And even though it’s not actually a good tool (if you’re being honest with yourself, deep down in your heart, you know I’m right), it has infested the world (not only of Academia).

 At some point, now over a year ago, I decided that I wanted to quit MS Word once and for all.
 I had hoped to do that before but every single time, I had came up with about a million excuses why I just couldn’t.
 Probably kind of like you are now already preparing your counter arguments as to why that might work for me but it sure as hell is completely impossible for you.
 You can’t survive in your workplace without Word because everyone’s using it.

 Like Tim Ferriss, I want to invite you reflect on this Mark Twain quote now and better yourself:

 “Whenever you find yourself on the side of the majority, it is time to pause and reflect.” – Mark Twain